Which plans include this feature?

-Once you add the URL, its respective icon will automatically appear in the header and footer navigation.
+Once you add the URL, its icon will automatically appear in the header and footer navigation.

 Removing Social Media Accounts

-If you no longer wish to include any of the social media icons, simply remove the URLs from the Connected Services screen by clicking on the Remove link.
+If you no longer wish to include social media icons, simply remove the URLs from the Connected Services screen by clicking the Remove link.

 Content BlocksBack to top

-Content blocks are the customizable components that you use, in combination with other static components, to assemble your site’s pages.
-On the homepage, in particular, content blocks provide a ton of flexibility as you’re able to add custom content, switch a block to a different one or remove them altogether.
+Content blocks are the customizable components you use to assemble your site's pages in combination with other static components.
+On the homepage, in particular, content blocks provide a ton of flexibility as you can add custom content, switch a block to a different one or remove them altogether.